• Skip to main content

 They are thorny and scratchy, meaning that most animals avoid them.
 They are mostly planted within other flowers to prevent damage from flea beetles.

-There are varieties of eggplant, such as Rosa Bianca, which have exotic fruits, and ping Tung that has long and thin strands.
+There are varieties of eggplant, such as Rosa Bianca, which has exotic fruits, and Ping Tung with long and thin strands.

 Black Elderberries

 This plant is most favorable in black lace, nova, and New York.
-It is essential to use many cough syrups as the main ingredient because of its soothing effect on the breathing system.
+It is essential to use many cough syrups as the main ingredient because of their soothing effect on the breathing system.

 Additionally, it has a cooling effect, thus, suitable for picnics in the summer.
-The flowers of elderberries are edible in salads, and you can use black elderberries in jams, wine, pies, and jelly.
+The flowers of elderberries are perfect for salads.
+And you can use black elderberries in jams, wine, pies, and jelly.

-However, one should be careful not to confuse the black elderberry with red elderberry.
+Be careful not to confuse black and red elderberries.
 The latter is very poisonous, meaning it is not edible.
 For cross-pollination, you should not plant the bushes of black elderberries more than 60 feet apart.

 Fig (Ficus Carica)